yihui/xaringan/README.md

 devtools::install_github('yihui/xaringan')
 ```

 If you use RStudio, it is easy to get started from the menu `File -> New File -> R Markdown -> From Template -> Ninja Presentation`, and you will see an R Markdown example.
 Press the `Knit` button to compile it, or use the RStudio Addin `Infinite Moon Reader` to live preview the slides (every time you update and save the Rmd document, the slides will be automatically reloaded; make sure the Rmd document is on focus when you click the addin).
+Please see the [issue #2](https://github.com/yihui/xaringan/issues/2) if you do not see the template or addin in RStudio.

 The main R Markdown output format in this package is `moon_reader()`.
 See the R help page `?xaringan::moon_reader` for all possible configurations.